mthh/sfcgal-sys/README.md

 Rust low-level FFI bindings to [`SFCGAL`](http://oslandia.github.io/SFCGAL/) C API.
 Don't use this crate directly, prefer it's higher-level wrapper : [sfcgal-rs](https://github.com/mthh/sfcgal-rs).

+## Internals

+This crate contains a few lines of C code (compiled as a static library with `cc` crate) wrapping SFCGAL C API in order to replace the error and warning handlers (which use `printf` by default).
+It expects SFCGAL to be installed as a system library and that you have the header file for it's C API.
+Then bindgen is run to generate these low-levels bindings.

+In addition to all the `sfcgal_` types and functions, this crate expose :
+- a Rust `initialize` function: it calls `sfcgal_init()` function then it calls a custom `w_sfcgal_init_handlers()` function which replace the error and warning handlers from `printf` to a char buffer.
+That `initialize` function internally uses `std::sync::ONCE_INIT` to ensure it's only called once.
+- two C functions `w_sfcgal_get_last_error` and `w_sfcgal_get_last_warning` which repectively reads the buffer containing the error message and the buffer containing the warning message.

 ## License

 Licensed under either of